Ouranosinc/Legal-Ouranos/PAVICS/PAVICS_Conditions_PrivacyPolicy_en_fr.md

 third parties.
-Except the rights granted according to the terms of use applicable to the data presented on the Website or via the licenses attached to the data, all rights, including intellectual property rights, relating to the elements contained in this Website, are reserved by their respective holders.
+Except the rights granted according to the terms of use applicable to the data presented on the Website or via the licenses attached to the data, all rights, including intellectual property rights, relating to the elements (data, source code, text, images, etc.) contained in this Website, are reserved by their respective holders.

 All trademarks and logos used in or appearing on the Website are the property of OURANOS or a third party.
 Nothing herein shall be